umts/fleetfocus-api/README.md

 Introduction
 ============
-This application connects to the Microsoft SQL back-end of a [Trapeze EAM][1] installation and provides API endpints (in JSON format) for fueling information.
+This application connects to the Microsoft SQL back-end of a [Trapeze EAM][1] installation and provides API endpoints (in JSON format) for fueling information.

 It's unlikely that this project fulfills a need for anyone other than us, but